NataliaProkop/user-profile/README.md

 # User Profile App

-This is a small single-page React application that allows users to fill out and view a user profile form.
+This is a small single-page React application that allows users to fill form and view a user profile.

 ## Running the Project